 Please send requests/suggestions if you have them!

 A position in which two dancers are standing and leaning into each other, usually contacting around the upper torso.
 Weight sharing is occurring in this position — each dancer is off-balance from his/her own axis, balanced against the other dancer being off-axis.
-I’ve heard Martin Keogh use this word, but never heard it used in California.
+I’ve heard Martin Keogh use this word, but never heard it used when I danced in California.
 I associate the term with the somewhat lost art of weight-sharing.
 (To quote Karl Frost: “The maintenance of ‘off-balance’ does not necessarily mean ‘full weight’, but simply that one is always projecting oneself, even if slightly, off one’s center into the structure of one’s partner.
 This sense of continuous off-balance weight exchange, while being the key to easeful improvised partnering and connection, is probably the most frequently missing element in contemporary contactor’s repertoires today, as dances with any speed turn into independent movement improvisations that happen to be touching, mixed with the occasional lift.”)
 There are a few variations on this: Nancy Stark Smith apparently calls it “bridge,” and I’ve also heard it called “arch,” I think by Moti Zemelman.

 Simone Forti’s description/categorization of contact improvisation.
 See Nancy Stark Smith’s “One History of Contact Improvisation.”